ntrrgc/snorky/README.rst

         except KeyboardInterrupt:
             pass

-This is a minimal application making use of this service:
+This is the HTML code of a minimal application making use of this service:

 .. code:: html